In this section

 |

-2.With the help of the script given below Dr.Web Firewall for Linux checks all the connections being established with the following exceptions:
+2.The script instructs Dr.Web Firewall for Linux to scan all connections being established with the exception of:

-•outgoing local connections from applications running with user rights from the drweb group;
+•outgoing local connections from applications running with the privileges of the user from the drweb group;

-•connections initiated from privileged ports (regardless of the connection owner and its direction);
+•connections from privileged ports (regardless of the owner of a connection and its direction);

-•connections originating from IP addresses of the local network:
+•outgoing connections from IP addresses of the local subnet.

 function intercept_hook(ctx)